-- > Switch the truck off and press the emergency stop button. - > Attach lifting equipment to each side of the cross member at position (1). - > Attach lifting equipment to the fork tips to keep the truck approximately horizontal as it is lifted.
+- Switch the truck off and press the emergency stop button. - Attach lifting equipment to the holes (1) in each side of the chassis. - Attach lifting equipment to the fork tips to keep the truck approximately horizontal as it is lifted.